linode/docs/docs/websites/host-a-website-with-high-availability.md

 ## Galera with XtraDB

 Now that we have a replicated file system, we can begin to set up our database cluster.
-In this section, we'll be using a Galera cluster of MySQL database servers running the Percona XtraDB engine.
+In this section, we'll be using a cluster of Percona XtraDB database servers with Galera replication.

 We'll use three 2GB Linodes with hostnames `galera1`, `galera2`, and `galera3` as our database nodes.
 Create these now if you have not already, and edit the `/etc/hosts` file on each to add the following, replacing the private IP addresses, fully qualified domain names, and hostnames of your database nodes: